-Notifiable Diseases Summary Report(as reported by district Hospital/BHU) for June 2013
+Notifiable Diseases Summary Report(as reported by district Hospital/BHU) for December 2013

 |Disease Reported||Total Cases|